Insurance, Billing & Financial Assistance

 Important Information About Your Hospital Bill

 It is important for you to know that the hospital only bills you for hospital services.
 You will get separate bills from doctors.
-The doctors who care for you at the hospital may work in a private practice or they may be employed by NYU Langone.
+The doctors who care for you at the hospital may work in a private practice or they may be employed by the medical center.
 Some of these doctors may not be in the same health plan networks as the hospital.

 Ask the doctor admitting you to the hospital or scheduling your outpatient care if they participate in your insurance plan’s network.
 If a doctor or hospital is not in your plan’s network, your insurance provider will require you to pay more.